afraelizondo/Mission-to-Mars/README.md

 ## Overview of the project

-Robin was recently hired as a data analyst at SpaceForward (a fictitious company).
 SpaceForward is an ambitious aerospace company that’s doing research about resource extraction from nearby planets.
-Robin has been tasked with gathering information about the climate of Mars.
-She’s also been asked to collect news items about Mars missions.
-Although some of this information isn’t readily available in either CSV or JavaScript Object Notation (JSON) files or through APIs, it can be found on public websites.
+Current analysis is involved in the information about the climate of Mars and news items about Mars missions.
+This information can be found on public websites, thanks to this fact, we used  webscraping to collect it by the automation of tasks and process.

-Fortunately, Robin knows of a way to collect and organize web data into a usable database: web scraping.

-Enter web scraping.
-Web scraping automates the tedious tasks of extracting online data for analysis.
-Instead of a person manually visiting each website, copying the data, and then pasting that data into a file, a web-scraping script automatically performs all those actions and, if necessary, organizes the data for analysis.
-That is, instead of us manually collecting and formatting the data, web scraping automates the process for us.

-Web scraping has a wide range of applications.
-Worldwide, large companies use web scraping to assess their reputations or to track the online presence of their competitors.
-People can also use web scraping on a smaller scale for personal projects.
-For example, web scraping can simplify the process of collecting the current news about a particular subject.

 ## Tools
 1. Splinter